-There is no question that the vast majority of rock history is centred around dudes.
+There is no question that the vast majority of rock history is centered around dudes.
 It has been a very, very male thing.
 Not always, but most of the time.

 There was a time when it was common knowledge (seriously!) that girls just couldn’t rock.
 They didn’t have the feel.
 They were built wrong.
 It just wasn’t in their DNA like it was with guys.